New Zealand DL class locomotive: Operations

 DL9302 hauling a freight train between Pokeno and Tuakau, 4 June 2014.

 The locomotives were initially deployed into service on the upper North Island Main Trunk, the East Coast Main Trunk and the Mission Bush, Kinleith, Murupara and Mount Maunganui branches, operating both KiwiRail general freight services and service operated by KiwiRail on behalf of the Port of Tauranga's MetroPort operation.
 In some cases, these replaced services previously operated by two locomotives in multiple, also eliminating the need to turn the locomotives, though it has been noted that they are regularly turned anyway.

 In 2012 KiwiRail undertook testing of a DL locomotive along the lower North Island main and branch lines.
 Following the introduction of the second batch DL locomotives were introduced to operations along the Marton - New Plymouth Line - including the milk trains to Fonterra's Whareroa complex near Hāwera - and the Palmerston North - Gisborne Line, the latter as far as the current operating terminus in Napier.

 The introduction of the DL class has allowed KiwiRail to transfer all of the DX class locomotives to the South Island.
+The DX class are due to be replaced by June 2027, by the DM class.

 Commissioning issues

-The DL class initially had poor reliability with availability only 50% of that of the rest of the fleet.
-In one instance a weld on an alternator fan failed resulting in the blade breaking off.
+The DL class initially had poor reliability, with availability only 50% of that of the rest of the fleet.
+In one instance, a weld on an alternator fan failed, resulting in the blade breaking off.
 As a result, KiwiRail employees were told not to enter the alternator compartment and to keep doors to the area closed when the engine is running.
 The locomotives also experienced technical problems with a wide variety of internal components.
 KiwiRail stated that the teething problems were normal on new locomotives and that reliability was improving.
 The Rail & Maritime Transport Union claimed that the problems were beyond those usually experienced with new locomotives.

 As a consequence of the problems experienced, production of the second batch of units was put on hold in mid-2012 pending resolution of the design issues.
-On 31 July 2012 KiwiRail announced that the fleet achieved its highest mean distance between failures (MDBF) rating, outperforming the DX class locomotives by 3000 km.
+On 31 July 2012, KiwiRail announced that in that month the fleet achieved its highest mean distance between failures (MDBF) rating, outperforming the DX class locomotives by 3000 km.
+However, the average MDBF performance remained below that of the DX, DF and DC class locomotives until sometime around 2020.